|

 that.
 Rather, a classical explanation looks like those

-transverse 2D lines our drawing above.
-But that drawing is classical
+transverse 2D lines in our drawing

-(rather 'a' apparently 'state-ic' quantum~complement) of what
+'a' apparently 'state-ic' quantum~complement) of what quantum

-quantum reality really phase~encodes.
+reality really phase~encodes.
+Classical reality is ESQ.
 Classical reality

-reality leaves out DQ!
+leaves out DQ!
+Classical

-Classical reality is n¤t real.
-Classical reality's
+reality is n¤t real.
+Classical reality's 'objective

-'objective properties' are n¤t real!
+properties' are n¤t real!
+Quantum reality is quanton(DQ,SQ).

 I.e., some animate version of our drawing plus its quantum phase~encodings